Kafka Cluster Types in Confluent Cloud

 Single-zone clusters can have 1 or more CKUs, whereas multi-zone clusters, which are spread across three availability zones, require a minimum of 2 CKUs.
 Zone availability cannot be changed after the cluster is created.

-* AWS supports Kafka clusters to 152 CKUs.
-GCP and Azure support Kafka clusters to 100 CKUs.
+* AWS and Google Cloud support Kafka clusters to 152 CKUs.
+Azure supports Kafka clusters to 100 CKUs.

 Limits per CKU